nheldman/jquery.scrollTableBody/README.md

 Scroll Table Body jQuery Plugin
 ===============================

 Scroll Table Body is a cross-browser lightweight jQuery plugin that allows an html table body to scroll while the header and footer stay fixed.
-It works with cells that span multiple columns (colspan), and with fixed width or fluid tables, even when you resize!
+It works with cells that span multiple columns (colspan), horizontal scrolling, and with fixed width or fluid tables, even when you resize!
 It supports IE8+, and similarly recent versions of Firefox, Chrome and Safari.

 Usage
 -----